Local 58: Development and themes

 Straub released Local 58's first episode, "Weather Service", in 2015 as an experimental standalone piece for his co-owned YouTube channel Chainsawsuit Original.
 The piece received positive feedback, leading Straub to do two more on the same channel: "Contingency" and "You Are On the Fastest Route".
 The series was also hosted on the now-defunct web domain local58.info in 2015 and was later uploaded onto its own YouTube channel in 2017.

 Straub used iMovie to create the first two episodes of Local 58 and Final Cut Pro X for the other episodes.
-All of the assets used in the series either come from public domain stock media (for example, the "2000's" Local 58 music, a stock track called "Entering Graciously") or created by Straub himself using Clip Studio, Adobe Photoshop and Adobe Flash.
+All of the assets used in the series either come from public domain stock media (for example, the "2000s" Local 58 music, a stock track called "Entering Graciously") or created by Straub himself using Clip Studio, Adobe Photoshop and Adobe Flash.

 Straub has confirmed on Reddit that Local 58 is the same "Channel 58" referred to in his creepypasta Candle Cove, which took the form of an Internet forum thread about a bizarre children's program of the same name airing on the network.
 The call sign WCLV is a reference to Candle Cove ("CLV = CandLe coVe").
 Themes from other pieces of Straub's work appear in Local 58, such as the animated skeleton Cadavre, who appeared initially in Straub's webcomic Broodhollow and then in the Local 58 episode "Show for Children."

 While the series does not appear to have a continuous plot, nearly every episode seems to include cryptic references related to gazing or staring at the Moon or at the night sky.
 Straub has identified themes of the series as "stillness, distrust of safety warnings, misuse of mass perception, parallel science that arises from unexamined bad intent, dogmatic thought."